- Entertainment (Performers) Always Entertaining

 Search our directory

-It was a match-up that 17,000 fans loved: a day of tennis and teeny-bop pop at the sixth annual Arthur Ashe Kids' Day, the event that kicked off the 2001 U. S. Open tennis tournament two days before the matches began.
+NEW YORK It was a match-up that 17,000 fans loved: a day of tennis and teeny-bop pop at the sixth annual Arthur Ashe Kids' Day, the event that kicked off the 2001 U. S. Open tennis tournament two days before the matches began.

 Balloon makers, unicyclists, stilt-walking tennis players, face painters, and jugglers (from Always Entertaining), all wearing custom-designed tennis-inspired costumes, roamed the grounds of the USTA National Tennis Center in Flushing, Queens, with Pied Piper-like trails of eager kids following behind.